-The form and amount of compensation paid to our non-executive directors for serving on our Board of Directors and its committees is designed to be competitive in light of industry practices and the obligations imposed by such service.
-In order to align the long-term interests of our directors with those of our stockholders, a portion of director compensation is provided in equity-based compensation.
-The value of total annualized compensation of our non-executive directors is targeted to be at approximately the median of our peer group of companies, which is described below under the "Compensation Discussion and

-Analysis" section in this Proxy Statement.
-The Compensation Committee reviewed the overall competitiveness of the compensation for our independent Board of Directors in 2016 based on the approved peer companies.
-Radford, an Aon Hewitt Company, completed an independent assessment to inform the Board's decision to make no changes to cash compensation for 2016.
-The Compensation Committee recommended, and the Board of Directors approved, reductions starting in fiscal 2017 to the annual equity grant, based on the updated market information and the increase in the company's share price.
-In addition the form of grant was modified to better align with the market and governance trends for Board compensation including the use of restricted stock units for both initial and annual equity awards.
+The form and amount of compensation paid to our non-executive directors for serving on our Board of Directors and its committees is designed to be competitive with industry practices and the obligations imposed by such service.
+To align the long-term interests of our directors with those of our stockholders, a portion of director compensation is provided in equity-based compensation.
+The value of total annualized compensation of our non-executive directors is targeted to be at approximately the median of our peer group of companies, which is described below under the "Compensation Discussion and Analysis" section in this Proxy Statement.
+The Compensation Committee reviewed the overall competitiveness of the compensation for our independent Board of Directors in 2018 based on the approved peer companies.
+Radford, a part of Aon plc, a national executive compensation consulting firm, completed an independent assessment to inform the Board's decision to make no changes to the compensation for 2018.

-2016 Director Compensation Table.
-The following table presents the compensation earned or paid to our non-executive directors for fiscal year 2016, as further described below in the table.
-Compensation paid to Dr. Slessor for fiscal year 2016 is described under the "Compensation Discussion and Analysis" and "Executive Compensation and Related Information" sections below in this Proxy Statement.
+2018 Director Compensation Table.
+The following table presents the compensation earned or paid to our non-executive directors for fiscal year 2018, as further described below in the table.
+Compensation paid to Dr. Slessor for fiscal year 2018 is described under the "Compensation Discussion and Analysis" and "Executive Compensation and Related Information" sections below in this Proxy Statement.

+Option Stock

+Fees Earned or Awards Awards Total

-Name Fees Earned or Paid in Cash (\$) Option Awards (\$)(2)(3) Stock Awards (\$)(1)(2)(3) Total (\$)
+Name Paid in Cash (\$) (\$)(2)(3) (\$)(1)(2)(3) (\$)

-Richard DeLateur 70,000 62,370 132,370
+Richard DeLateur 70,397 117,000 187,397

-Raymond A. Link 11,250 96,360 107,610
+Raymond A. Link 59,967 - 117,000 176,967

-Lothar Maier 63,500 62,370 125,870
+Lothar Maier 61,120 - 117,000 178,120

-Edward Rogas, Jr. 76,000 62,370 138,370
+Edward Rogas, Jr. 60,000 - 117,000 177,000

-Thomas St. Dennis 44,425 62,370 106,795
+Thomas St. Dennis 70,000 - 117,000 187,000

-Kelley Steven-Waiss 57,500 62,370 119,870
+Kelley Steven-Waiss 57,500 - 117,000 174,500

-Michael W. Zellner 79,500 62,370 141,870
+Michael W. Zellner 72,000 - 117,000 189,000

-- (1) The stock awards are restricted stock units that we awarded to our non-executive directors under our Equity Incentive Plan as described below under "Equity Compensation".
-The vested portion of any award of restricted stock units will settle in shares of our common stock on the earlier of: (i) the date on which the award is fully vested, or (ii) the date that the director's engagement with our company terminates (or, if the applicable date is not a market trading day during an open trading window under our company's Statement of Policy regarding Insider Trading, thereafter on the first market trading day during an open trading window under our company's policy, but no later than March 15th of the year following the scheduled settlement date or otherwise as determined under Section 409A of the Internal Revenue Code of 1986, as amended). - (2) The amounts shown reflect the aggregate grant date fair value of all awards granted in fiscal year 2016 for financial statement reporting purposes in accordance with Financial Accounting Standards Board Topic No. ASC 718, Compensation Stock Compensation.
-Assumptions used in the calculation of these amounts are described in Note 13 Stock-Based Compensation to our company's consolidated financial statements in our Annual Report on Form 10-K for the fiscal year ended December 31, 2016. - (3) A summary of options and restricted stock units outstanding as of December 31, 2016 for each of our non-executive directors is as follows:
+- (1) The stock awards are restricted stock units that we awarded to our non-executive directors under our Equity Incentive Plan as described under "Equity Compensation Plans" below.
+The vested portion of any award of restricted stock units will settle in shares of our common stock on the earlier of: (i) the date on which the award is fully vested, or (ii) the date that the director's engagement with our company terminates (or, if the applicable date is not a market trading day during an open trading window under our company's Statement of Policy regarding Insider Trading, thereafter on the first market trading day during an open trading window under our company's policy, but no later than March 15th of the year following the scheduled settlement date or otherwise as determined under Section 409A of the Internal Revenue Code of 1986, as amended). - (2) The amounts shown reflect the aggregate grant date fair value of all awards granted in fiscal year 2018 for financial statement reporting purposes in accordance with Financial Accounting Standards Board Topic No. ASC 718, Compensation - Stock Compensation.
+Assumptions used in the calculation of these amounts are described in Note 13 - Stock-Based Compensation to our company's consolidated financial statements in our Annual Report on Form 10-K for the fiscal year ended December 29, 2018.

+(3) A summary of options and restricted stock units outstanding as of December 29, 2018 for each of our non-executive directors is as follows:

-Name Stock Options Outstanding (#) Restricted Stock Units Outstanding (#)
+(4) Name Stock Options Outstanding (#) Restricted Stock Units Outstanding (#)

-Richard DeLateur (1) 196,570 9,000
+Richard DeLateur 9,000

+-

-Raymond A. Link 11,000
+Raymond A. Link - 20,000

 Lothar Maier 9,000

-Edward Rogas, Jr. 6,000 9,000
+Edward Rogas, Jr. - 9,000

-Thomas St. Dennis (2) 600,000 23,079
+Thomas St. Dennis (1) 9,000

-Kelley Steven-Waiss 6,000 18,000
+Kelley Steven-Waiss 6,000 9,000

-Michael W. Zellner 6,000 9,000
+Michael W. Zellner - 9,000

-Raymond A. Link Lothar Maier Edward Rogas, Jr. Thomas St. Dennis (2) Kelley Steven-Waiss 6,000 600,000 6,000 11,00 9,00 9,00 23,07 18,00